mmertama/Gempyre/README.md

 ### Gempyre API

 * gempyre.h, core classes for the application development.
 * gempyre_utils.h, miscellaneous collection of helper functions.
-These are not available for Python as there are plenty of analogous fuctionality.
+These are not available for Python as there are plenty of analogous functionality.
 * gempyre_graphics.h, HTML canvas functions for bitmap and vector graphics.
 * gempyre_client.h, file dialogs for Gempyre application.
 Not available when system browser is used as an application window.